Earwax build-up and removal | Pī taringa

 • Earwax (pī taringa) is naturally produced by your body to protect the inside of your ear from dust and infection.

-• Earwax is normal.
-Earwax not causing symptoms or blocking your ear canal should be left alone.
+• Earwax is normal and if it's not causing any problems should be left alone.

-• Using cotton wool buds or ear candles is not recommended.
+• Using cotton wool buds or ear candles doesn't work and isn't safe.

 Older woman cupping her left ear with hearing loss